The scale of the challenge

 The Transport sub-group will be looking at how we can reduce transport emissions in Merton.

-You can also support our School Streets and Low Traffic Neighbourhoods designed to reduce traffic in residential areas and around schools.
+You can support our School Streets and Low Traffic Neighbourhoods designed to reduce traffic in residential areas and around schools.

 Step 3 - Spread the word